rebelsky/csc207c/pages/los.md

 The objectives may change slightly during the semester as the schedule shifts.

 In solving those problems, you should only rely on (a) the course Web site, (b) the standard Java reference pages, (c) your notes, and (d) the code you've written.
 You _may not_ search the Web for answers, you may not use LLMs, and you definitely may not use StackOverflow or Geeks4Geeks or any such sites.
+When a problem asks you to provide sample code, you should use code you've already written for the class (or updated version of that code).

 ## Object-Oriented Design